Model-Based Learning of Whittle indices: Conclusion

 \paragraph*{Roadmap} The rest of the paper is organized as follows.
-In Section~\ref{sec:model}, we introduce the main notations, we define the notion of indexability as well as the Whittle index.
-In Section~\ref{sec:topology_I}, we study the topogy of indexable arms: we show that the set of indexable arms is not an open set with Theorem \ref{th:non-indexable_neighborhood}, and that when all Whittle indices of an indexable arm are distinct then it has an indexable neighborhood thanks to Theorem \ref{th:distinct_WI}.
-In Section~\ref{sec:EWISC} we introduce \EWISC: an algorithm that takes as input all arms -- indexable and non-indexable -- and whose output are the Whittle indices when the input is indexable.
-We then show in Theorem \ref{th:linear_conv} that the output of \EWISC~is Lipschitz continuous in the arm parameters, regardless of its indexability.
+In Section~\ref{sec:model}, we introduce notations, we define indexability as well as the Whittle index policy.
+In Section~\ref{sec:topology_I}, we study the topogy of indexable MDPs: we show that the set of indexable MDPs is not an open set with Theorem \ref{th:non-indexable_neighborhood}, and that when all Whittle indices of an indexable MDP are distinct then it has an indexable neighborhood thanks to Theorem \ref{th:distinct_WI}.
+In Section~\ref{sec:EWISC} we introduce \EWISC: an algorithm that takes as input all MDPs ---indexable and non-indexable---and whose output are the Whittle indices when the input is indexable.
+We then show in Theorem \ref{th:linear_conv} that the output of \EWISC~is Lipschitz continuous in the MDP parameters, regardless of its indexability.
 In Section \ref{sec:BLINQ}, we introduce \BLINQ: our learning framework to learn Whittle indices.
-We quantify the speed of convergence of \BLINQ~to the true Whittle indices using two theorems.
-In Lemma \ref{lem:learning_time} we provide a performance guarantee on the time needed for \BLINQ~to accurately learn the parameters of an arm, and then we use it in Theorem \ref{th:precision_time} to provide a performance guarantee on the time needed for \BLINQ~to accurately learn the Whittle indices of an indexable arm.
-This also provides an explicit bound on the Whittle indices of an indexable arm, as a side product, in Corollary \ref{cor:WI_bounded}.
+We quantify its speed of convergence to the true Whittle indices using two results.
+In Lemma \ref{lem:learning_time} we provide a performance guarantee on the time needed for \BLINQ~to accurately learn the parameters of a MDP, and then we use it in Theorem \ref{th:precision_time} to provide a performance guarantee on the time needed to accurately learn the Whittle indices of an indexable MDP.
+This also provides an explicit bound on the Whittle indices of an indexable MDP, as a side product, in Corollary \ref{cor:WI_bounded}.
 In Section~\ref{sec:numerical} we present our numerical experiments.
-Finally, we conclude in Section~\ref{sec:conclusion}.